-WEALTHY IS A MIDWESTERN HEIRLOOM WITH NEW ENGLAND CONNECTIONS.
+WEALTHY IS A MIDWESTERN HEIRLOOM with New England roots.
 In 1853, Peter Gideon moved to Minnesota and began experimenting with apple growing, planting thousands of trees.
 Most died within a few years, and none bore much fruit.

 In 1861, Gideon sent the family’s last eight dollars to apple grower Albert Emerson in Bangor, Maine, and received a bushel of apple seeds in exchange.
 One of these seeds, crossed with a Siberian crab apple, produced the apple that Gideon later named after his wife, Wealthy (Hull) Gideon.
 A century ago, Wealthy was one of the nation’s five most popular apples.